A wedding planning survival guide for couples who want a fuss free wedding

 If you’re typical of my couples you’re probably going to breeze through your wedding planning.
 Most seem to take it all in their stride and have a pretty laid back time of it, which is mostly because they don’t get sucked into a lot of ‘wedding industry stuff’.
-That’s good because the wedding industry loves to tell you about what you SHOULD be doing, where as my couples mostly want to plan a wedding that reflects them as people.
+That’s good because the wedding industry loves to tell you about what you SHOULD be doing.
+Most of my couple would plan a wedding that reflects them as people.

-Even if you’re planning a really laid back wedding that’s all about you there can still be pressure points.
-I was pretty laid back when planning my wedding with Pete and I am ashamed to say I still had a couple of meltdowns along the way.
-Planning a wedding if you have nothing to do but plan a wedding would be fine.
-Throw in life, work and managing family relationships and there are definetly a few opportunities for stress reduction!
+Even if you’re planning a really laid back wedding there can still be pressure points.
+Planning a wedding if you have nothing to do but plan a wedding is probably fine.
+Throw in life, work and managing family relationships and there are definitely a few opportunities for stress reduction!
 Here’s my wedding planning survival guide.

 You can find loads of advice about wedding planning and especially wedding planning in relation to photography in my planning guide.

-It’s inevitable that people will have opinions and expectations and if you’re planning a non-traditional wedding you might have to present a united front while you explain why you have made some of the decisions you have.
+It’s inevitable that people will have opinions and expectations.
+If you’re planning a non-traditional wedding you might have to present a united front while you explain your decisions.

-Your wedding is all about you, yes, but the truth is that often other people, like parents for example, are emotionally invested in the day almost as much as you are.
+The truth is that often other people, like parents for example, are as emotionally invested in the day as you are.
 Work out what’s important to you and why.
 Understand your reasons for making the decisions you’ve made and then explain why they’re important to you and if all else fails give your nearest and dearest some specific wedding planning jobs to keep them occupied!

-Once you have a plan for any styling and aesthetics in place it’s a great idea to step away from Pinterest, wedding blogs and magazines.
-When planning my own wedding I was tempted by pretty much every new idea I saw and that’s a surefire way to quickly max out your budget.
+Once you have a plan for any styling and aesthetics it’s a great idea to step away from Pinterest, wedding blogs and magazines.
+Falling into the trap where you’re tempted by everything you see is a surefire way to quickly max out your budget!
 It’s really easy to reach saturation point with wedding inspiration too.
 Do yourself a favour and use inspiration based resources sparingly.

-Delegation is especially wonderful if you have family members who really want to be involved / who have strong opinions.
-Send them off with a time consuming project to get their teeth into.
+Delegation is especially wonderful if you have family members who really want to be involved and who have strong opinions.
+Send them off with a time-consuming project to get their teeth into!

 If you’re DIYing elements of the wedding think about having a craft party.
 Ply your friends with booze and snacks and get them to help you.

-If you have the budget then work with a wedding planner.
-They can help with styling, logistics, supplier sourcing, budget management and a whole load of other tasks that will mean you can get on with enjoying your wedding.
+Allocate budget for a wedding planner.
+They can help with styling, logistics, supplier sourcing, budget management and a whole load of other tasks.
+Having a planner will allow you to get on with enjoying your day.
 Services range from full planning to styling consultancy and working with a planner will pay for itself in terms of the time you’ll recoup.
 It’ll also mean you can have a stress free wedding day as your wedding planner can manage all of the logistics for you.
 Some of my favourites are The Bijou Bride, Always Andri and Knot and Pop